Monday, November 2, 2015

 Suzuki Roshi says, "Always be a beginner.
 This is the secret to the arts as well as to zen practice."

 I remember being at the University in the art department back in the late 80's.
 I was appalled to hear the professor's speaking of the end of painting.
 That it was essentially passe'.
-To me that idea is more ridiculous than the above scenario with our modern masters.
+To me that idea is simply ridiculous!
 Yet this is what is tending to dominate the marketplace.
 What is called conceptual art.
 As if a concept could ever be art!
 As if we ourselves are simply concepts.
 I am not totally devaluing conceptual 'art' but rather when you look at the medium - concept- it tends to appear more as a craft.
 The manipulating and manufacture of concept into some kind of real world expression.
 The medium becomes key to the true understanding of any expression.
 All one needs to do is pay attention to the medium.
 AS I have said before some mediums are simply limited by their very nature as to what they are able to express.
 This doesn't make them worthless.
 WE , however do need to be able to determine relative value, and this for the health of the culture.

 Painting is an art that will not die.
 Anyone who thinks that it is a retro art form is sorely mistaken.
 We as a culture have not generally begun to catch up with the realizations of Monet and Sisley etc.(impressionism and post impressionism), although the teaching is wide spread that we have progressed far beyond that.
 In my experience that is like the wine connoisseur saying, "It is a good red if it stays down!"